dell-cloud-marketplace/docker-varnish/README.md

     http://localhost:2000/

-You can also inspect the logs as the container is running the [varnishlog](https://www.varnish-cache.org/docs/3.0/tutorial/logging.html) utility
+Inspect the logs as the container is running the [varnishlog](https://www.varnish-cache.org/docs/3.0/tutorial/logging.html) utility

     sudo docker logs varnish